cimm/blathy/README.markdown

 # Bláthy

 A personal iPhone web application to monitor my energy usage.
 This application should help me to write down the current energy meters in the house at the beginning of each month: water, electricity, solar power and gas.
+One see some [screenshots](http://emberapp.com/explore/tags/blathy)?

 I'll focus on input for now but this will be only useful when I have some reporting over time.